March 27, 2020

 The characteristic finding of ARPKD is the development of fluid-filled sacs (cysts) in the kidneys.
 All affected individuals develop cysts in the kidneys, but the number, size, progression and severity of cyst development varies greatly from one person to another.
 In most affected individuals, renal cysts grow and multiply in utero causing abnormal enlargement of the kidneys.
 Enlarged kidneys may be apparent at birth or during the newborn period.
 In these infants, the kidneys are firm and can be felt (palpated) in both flanks.
 Additional symptoms associated with cystic kidneys include high blood pressure (hypertension) and flank pain.
 High blood pressure is common in children with ARPKD and can be widespread, severe and difficult to manage.

 In severe cases of ARPKD, affected infants may face life-threatening complications shortly after birth, especially breathing (respiratory) insufficiency or failure.
 Breathing difficulties usually occur due to deficient levels of amniotic fluid (oligohydramnios) during pregnancy.
 Massively enlarged kidneys, which prevent the proper development of the lungs, may also contribute to respiratory insufficiency or failure.
-Although some children do not survive the newborn period (approximately 30 percent by most estimates), the majority of children are viable.
+Although some children do not survive the newborn period (approximately 30 percent by most estimates), the majority of children survive.

 Children who survive beyond the newborn period usually develop worsening kidney function, although the kidneys may reduce in size.
 Most children do not develop chronic renal insufficiency until late childhood, adolescence or young adulthood.
 Renal insufficiency refers to the impaired ability of the kidneys to perform their basic functions.
 The kidneys are two bean-shaped organs located under the ribcage.
 The kidneys have several functions including filtering and excreting waste products from the blood and body, creating certain hormones, and helping maintain the balance of certain chemicals in the body such as potassium, sodium, chloride, calcium and other electrolytes.
 Damage to the kidneys in ARPKD may be slowly progressive and can cause a variety of symptoms including weakness and fatigue, changes in appetite, puffiness or swelling, back pain, poor digestion, excessive thirst and frequent urination.
 Eventually, many children progress to end-stage renal disease.